 2. Check your financial health

 It’s no secret that financial health is an important prerequisite to becoming an entrepreneur.
-Starting a business is full of expenses – from creating a website to hiring a team to compensating yourself; you’ll need to make sure you’re fully prepared.

 3. Ask the right questions